Waverley man fired shotgun over partner's head into bedroom wall, jury hears

 He returned shortly after without the gun and went to sleep.

-The woman said she waited for him to sleep and took a picture of the wall on her mobile phone.
+The woman said that she waited for him to go to sleep and took a picture of the wall on her mobile phone.

 She said there was a hole in the wall that went through to the next room.

-She said her recollection was aided because the picture on her phone was taken at about 6 am on January 5 2022.
+She said her recollection was aided because the picture on her phone was taken about 6am on January 5 2022.

 The woman said that she lost a baby shortly before Christmas 2021.